Public & Private Event Permit FAQs

 Do events require insurance?

 Five Rivers MetroParks determines insurance requirements for permitted activities based upon the nature of the activity and the risk involved.
-View a list of the general requirements for all public events, programs and organized recreational trail use for which a Special Use Permit is requested.
+View a list of the general insurance requirements for all public events, programs and organized recreational trail use for which a Special Use Permit is requested.

 What fees are required for events?